ClearlyDazed/samsungTVlegacy/README.rst

 .. code-block:: python

-    import samsungctl
+    import samsungctl-plus

 A context managed remote controller object of class ``Remote`` can be constructed using the ``with`` statement:

 .. code-block:: python

-    with samsungctl.Remote(config) as remote:
+    with samsungctl-plus.Remote(config) as remote:
         # Use the remote object

 The constructor takes a configuration dictionary as a parameter.
 All